JoelEng/AdventOfRS/README.md

-# aors - Advent of RS :christmas_tree: :crab:
+# aors - Advent of RS 🎄 🦀

 Useful rs tools for Advent of Code.